The Data Supercell User Guide

 scp), we recommend using an SSH package that includes PSC's High Performance Networking (HPN) patches, e.g., GSI-OpenSSH.
 For instructions to build OpenSSH with PSC's HPN patches, consult the PSC High Performance SSH/SCP - HPN-SSH webpage.

 The Data Supercell is a Unix file system.
 Thus, to share files on the Data Supercell you must use Unix file protections.
 If you are are in the same Unix group on the Data Supercell, then you can use Unix group protections to share files.
 Otherwise, you must use Unix world protections.
 This would give access to your files to any user that can get access to the Data Supercell.
-To set your Data Supercell file protections you can use the far program or sftp.
-Some terminal emulators, such as WinSCP, will also allow you to set file protections on remote systems.
+To set your Data Supercell file protections cd to your Data Supercell home directory and use the chmod command.
+Sftp as well as some terminal emulators, such as WinSCP, will allow you to set file protections on remote systems.

 PSC requests that a copy of any publication (preprint or reprint) resulting from research done on blacklight be sent to the PSC Allocations Coordinator.
 In addition, if your research was funded by the NSF you should log your publications at the XSEDE Portal.
 We also request that you include an acknowledgement of PSC in your publication.